broto76/Messenger/README.md

 # Messenger
-This a full stack three way architecture involving Firebase, Nodejs and Kotlin based Android, to create a online messaging application.
+This a full stack three way architecture involving Firebase, Nodejs and Kotlin based Android, to create an online messaging application.